alesiong/codec/README.md

     -e (default): set the global coding mode to encode
     -d: set the global coding mode to decode
     -n: append new line ('\n') at the end of output
+    -I string: use `string` as input instead of stdin -F file: use content of `file` as input instead of stdin -O file: use `file` as output instead of stdout

 codecs:
     a list of codecs(en/de-coders), input will be passed and transformed from